 Minimum Wage in The Philippines: Rates, Trends & Compliance

-If you’re hiring in the Philippines, it’s important to adhere to the latest laws surrounding minimum wage to remain compliant as an employer.
-Learn what the updated minimum wage is, how it applies to different workers, and factors influencing minimum wage in the Philippines.
+If you’re hiring in the Philippines, it’s important to follow the latest minimum wage rules to stay compliant.
+Learn what you need to pay in 2026, how minimum wage applies to different workers, and what drives wage changes in the Philippines.

 Iconic landmark in The Philippines